-(This post may contain affiliate links.
-My disclosure page is really boring, but you can find it here.)
+(This post about newborn baby exhaustion may contain affiliate links.
+You can find my disclosure page here.)

 Newborn baby exhaustion is no joke!